guitrain/terraform-training-intermediate/lessons/lesson02-modules/exercises/exercise2/README.md

-# Lesson 2 Exercise 2 - Remote modules and version referencing
+# Exercise 2 - Remote modules and version referencing

 In this exercse we will learn how to source and a modules stored in a repository in GitHub, and how to reference specific versions of that module.
 The ability to reference